-Measuring your coffee beans is essential for two main reasons: to make your drink taste good, of course, and to make it consistent, so that it always has the strength that you prefer.
+Measuring your coffee beans is essential for two main reasons: to make your drink taste good, of course, and to make it consistent so that it always has the strength you prefer.

-If you prefer to skip the preliminary discussion, you can go straight to our calculator tool.
+If you prefer to skip the preliminary discussion, and just know how much coffee to use for a given amount of water, you can go straight to our calculator tool.

 Who decides how strong should my coffee be?